For live links, click to: riverhouses.org/2019-08-25

 Quick Freshes are our regular Sunday notes on the homeschool week ahead.
 Pick one or two (or more) of the items below each week and use them to enrich your homeschooling schedule!
 Visit our River Houses calendar page (riverhouses.org/calendars) and print your own homeschool calendars for the entire year.

 ✦ This is the last week of HERCULES TERM, our Summer Term in the River Houses, and the last week of the 2018–2019 River Houses year.
-CYGNUS TERM and the new 2019–2020 academic year begin on Sunday, the 1st of September!
+CYGNUS TERM and the new 2019–2020 school year begin on Sunday, the 1st of September!

 🌎 OUR “STATE” OF THE WEEK, wrapping up our year-long tour, is the planet Earth itself, and our “COUNTRIES” are the Solar System and the Universe beyond!
 (Our separate Sunday States & Countries post for the week went up just a few minutes ago.)